 You can use any large skillet to make this skillet lasagna recipe.
 I used a large stainless steel skillet.
 Cast iron skillets are also great because they are easy to clean up.

-Store the leftover lasagna in an air-tight container for up to 4 days in the refrigerator.
+Store the leftover lasagna in the refrigerator for up to 4 days in an airtight container.
 You can also freeze the leftovers in a freezer-safe container or zipper bag for up to 4 months.

 More Gluten Free Skillet Recipes: